biolab/orange2/docs/reference/rst/Orange.data.table.rst

             -> [9, 10, 10.5], {"m1":11, "m2":12, "m3":12.5}

-        Merging succeeds since the values of `a1` and `m1` are the same for all matching examples from both tables.
+        Merging succeeds since the values of `a1` and `m1` are the same for all matching instances from both tables.

     .. method:: append(inst)